-The Board of Trustees of Catholic Charities of the Diocese of Albany and Sister Betsy Van Deusen, CSJ, CEO, are dedicated and committed to meeting high ethical standards and compliance with all applicable laws in all programs and services provided by our agencies.
-Compliance and ethical practices are fundamental to the Catholic Charities mission with regard to how we provide services to the many people we serve.
-Therefore it is our pleasure to distribute the revised system wide Corporate Compliance Plan.
+The Board of Trustees (BOT) of Catholic Charities of the Diocese of Albany (CCDA) and Sister Betsy Van Deusen, CSJ, CEO, are dedicated and committed to meeting high ethical standards and compliance with all applicable laws in all programs and services provided by our agencies.
+Compliance and ethical practices are fundamental to the CCDA mission with regard to how we provide services to the many people we serve.
+Therefore, it is our pleasure to distribute the revised system-wide Corporate Compliance Plan.

-The Corporate Compliance Plan is an important document that identifies the eight elements of our Corporate Compliance Program and the expectations placed upon each of us as members of the Board of Trustees, local Agency Boards of Directors, and employees of Catholic Charities.
+The Corporate Compliance Plan is an important document that identifies the elements of our Corporate Compliance Program and the expectations placed upon each of us as members of the BOT, Agency Board of Directors, employees and members of CCDA.

 Upon the receipt and review of the Corporate Compliance Plan, kindly sign the acknowledgement in the back and return it to your supervisor or Agency Executive Director.
-If after reading through the plan you have questions, you may address them to your supervisor, Agency Executive Director, or to Cathy Krom, Compliance & HIPAA Privacy Officer.
+If after reading through the plan you have questions, you may address them to your supervisor, Agency Executive Director or to Cathy Krom, Compliance & HIPAA Privacy Officer.
 Cathy can be reached at 518-453-6650 or at cathy.krom@ccrcda.org.

+Kirsten E. Keefe

+That I. Ky

-Kenneth M. Raymond Jr. President, Board of Trustees Sister Betsy Van Deusen, CSJ Chief Executive Officer
+President, Board of Trustees

+Sister Betsy Van Deusen, CSJ

-S. Betzy Van Dusly, cay
+Si.
+Betay Van Dusen, cy

+Chief Executive Officer